 You deposit a certain amount of money with a bank /non-banking institution for a fixed tenure and at a fixed rate of interest.
 You then receive interest on a monthly, quarterly or annual basis for this tenure.
 Once the tenure ends, the principal amount, along with the interest earned on it is returned to you.

-What kinds of FDs are available?
+What are the kinds of FDs available?

 There are two kinds of Fixed Deposits: